 Habitat in the wild

-Buenos Aires tetra was described by an ichthyologist Carl Henry Eigenmann in 1907.
-Buenos Aires tetra dwells in South America in Argentina, Brazil, and Paraguay.
-Hyphessobrycon anisitsi is primarily found in slow-moving rivers, streams, and flooded areas of the Paraná River basin in South America.
+The buenos aires tetra was first described by the ichthyologist Carl Henry Eigenmann in 1907.
+Native to South America, these tetras are found in the rivers, streams, and flooded areas of Argentina, Brazil, and Paraguay, primarily within the Paraná River basin.

 Description